What is Diabetes?

 Diabetes mellitus is a disease in which the body is either no longer making a hormone called insulin or the insulin that is made is not working as it should.
-Either way, high amounts of glucose (a form of sugar) build in the bloodstream and cause problems from damage to the eyes, kidneys, blood vessels and nerves.
+Either way, high amounts of glucose (a form of sugar) build in the bloodstream and cause problems from damage to the eyes, kidneys, blood vessels, and nerves.
 For this reason, diabetes is the primary cause of new cases of adult blindness, kidney failure, and non-traumatic lower-limb amputation.
 Over a million Michigan adults have diabetes.
 Diabetes is the leading cause of kidney failure.

-Facts and Risk Factors:
+Facts and Risk Factors

 The latest statistics, developed by the Michigan Department of Community Health’s Diabetes Prevention and Control Program (DPCP), show the following:

-- Diabetes affects 25.8 million Americans (8.3% of the population) and an estimated 1.65 million Michigan citizens.
+- Diabetes affects 29.1 million Americans (9.3% of the population) and an estimated 1.85 million (10.4% of the population*) Michigan citizens.

 - Diabetes costs the United States $174 billion annually and over $9 billion per year in Michigan.